elibroftw/blog.elijahlopez.ca/content/posts/university/bu-493-behavioural-finance.md

 - manipulation of people
 - common outcomes (bias)
 - Allais paradox
-  - good loss aversion question: lose 100% change to lose $750 or 75% chance to lose $1000 and 25% change to lose nothing.
+  - good loss aversion question: 100% chance to lose $750 or 75% chance to lose $1000 and 25% chance to lose nothing.
 - reference (expectations) changes behaviour
 - _hedonic editing_: framing losses and gains as differently